cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/chatgpt-proofread.md

 This course reignited my interest in using AI to fine-tune my writing.
 While tools like MS Word can catch simple grammar and spelling mistakes, I wanted an AI that could take my writing to the next level.
 I wanted to create a more compelling and engaging reading experience for my audience.
 In this blog post, I'll share my first steps towards achieving that goal.

+For the impatient readers among you looking at the following [Jupyter notebook](https://nbviewer.org/gist/cs224/92b6f7dd9f0a1d131b47dc6a82a818a4) might provide all the information you need.

 ## Get Started

 To begin with, you'll need a paid account on [platform.openai.com](https://platform.openai.com/) to access the API version of ChatGPT.
 While some users have already received beta access to `GPT-4`, for our purposes, we'll be using `gpt-3.5-turbo` with the API,